xian-hongwang/ml-platform-users/README.md

 ## What Is This

-This project explores how to run a real GPU **computing cluster** using modern infrastructure tools while keeping the user experience intentionally simple.
+This project aims to provide a better, more accessible GPU environment for people who need compute resources for AI training, without forcing them to deal with complex infrastructure

 It focuses on: